Vietnam v United Arab Emirates (2007 AFC Asian Cup): Vietnam

 Vietnam was regarded as an unskilled and uncoordinated team and had a below-average performance in the 2006 World Cup qualification phase, finishing third in their group with a record of 1-1-4.
 Vietnam's performance had also suffered criticism at the 2007 AFF Championship, when they were eliminated in the semi-finals by Thailand following a 0-2 defeat at home and a 0-0 away draw.
 Due to these disappointing performances, coach Alfred Riedl said he had low expectations.
-Vietnam were drawn against three previous champions in its group: defending champions Japan, 2006 Asian Games champion Qatar and Gulf Cup champions the UAE.
-To make matters worse, Vietnam was the lowest-ranked team to be seeded in the competition, ranking 172 at the time.
+Vietnam were drawn against three previous champions in its group: defending champions Japan, 2006 Asian Games champion Qatar and Arabian Gulf Cup champions the UAE.
+To make matters worse, Vietnam was the lowest-ranked team in the competition, ranking 172nd at the time.

 To prepare for the competition, Vietnam played two friendlies against Jamaica and Bahrain, with the latter sharing common cultural ties with the United Arab Emirates and finished fourth at the previous Asian Cup.
-Vietnam managed to beat Jamaica 3–0 before creating a goal fever in a 5–3 win against the latter.
+Vietnam managed to beat Jamaica 3–0 before creating a goal fever in a 5–3 win against Bahrain.

 United Arab Emirates

-The UAE suffered an injury crisis leading up to the tournament, but they was expected to win this match anyway.
-The UAE, having just won the Gulf Cup the same year, had several top stars in their squad, notably Ismail Matar, Amer Mubarak and Faisal Khalil.
+The UAE suffered an injury crisis leading up to the tournament, but were expected to win this match anyway.
+The UAE, having just won the Arabian Gulf Cup the same year, had several top stars in their squad, notably Ismail Matar, Amer Mubarak and Faisal Khalil.
 They were also led by Frenchman Bruno Metsu, who led Senegal to the quarter-finals of the 2002 FIFA World Cup.
 Moreover, the UAE also had the upper hand in the FIFA rankings, ranking 87th at the time.